 Most of us who work in a high-pressure environment don’t make potentially life-altering decisions every day or worse—mistakes that can actually kill.
-Yet physicians, the last people we want to be stressed out, are experiencing burnout at unprecedented levels these days.
-In fact, data from the first study of its kind on the subject of physician burnout, shows that one out of every two doctors is experiencing it and it’s a self-perpetuating cycle.
-Most doctors spend too much time being business people—and patient care suffers.
+Yet physicians, the last people we want to be stressed out, are experiencing burnout at unprecedented levels and the trends are only increasing in severity.

 Dr. Tait D. Shanafelt, the lead author of the study and a professor of medicine at the Mayo Clinic in Rochester, Minnesota says, “We’re not talking about a few individuals who are disorganized or not functioning well under pressure; we’re talking about one out of every two doctors who have already survived rigorous training.
 These numbers speak to bigger problems in the larger health care environment.”